gnewtong/color-contrast-analyzer/README.md

 ### Analyzing Contrast

-1. Select color ramps for the X and Y axes in the "Contrast Grid" tab
+1. Select color ramps for the X and Y axes in the "Inspect" tab
 2. The grid will display contrast ratios between all color combinations
 3. Colors are automatically chosen for optimal readability (black or white text)